 Many dogs experience extreme anxiety at loud noises, such as thunder and fireworks.
 At the first hint of a storm, they may pace and whimper, hide or become immobilized.
 If left alone in the house during a storm, stressed dogs may attempt to escape, scratching and chewing near doors or even leaping through windows.

 If that sounds familiar, prepare for storm season with a visit to your veterinarian.
-She can recommend behavior techniques that may help your dog become less sensitive to noises.
-Providing your dog with a “safe room” that’s away from windows and filled with her favorite bed and toys may offer a quiet respite.
+They can recommend behavior techniques that may help your dog become less sensitive to noises.
+Providing your dog with a “safe room” that’s away from windows and filled with their favorite bed and toys may offer a quiet respite.
 There are also pressure shirts and medications that can help your dog ride out the storm.

 Keep Poison Control On Hand

 Remember, if you’re worried that your pet may have been exposed to something toxic, contact your veterinarian or call the ASPCA Animal Poison Control Center at (888) 426-4435 immediately.
-With a little forethought and preparation, you can make the most of spring with your pet — while keeping him safe.
+With a little forethought and preparation, you can make the most of spring with your pet — while keeping them safe.